mdnmdn/asimeow/README.md

 ## Acknowledgments

-Many thanks and kudos to the inspiring project [Asimov](https://github.com/stevegrunwell/asimov) by Steve Grunwell, which provided the original concept for this tool.
-Asimeow tries to extends the (great) original idea with configurable and more flexible rules, multi-threaded tree traversal and processing.
+Many thanks and kudos to Steve Grunwell and it's inspiring [asimov](https://github.com/stevegrunwell/asimov) project, which provided the original concept for this tool.
+Asimeow aims to be a spiritual successor to the original asimov project, building upon its core concept with several improvements.
+These enhancements include more adaptable rule configurations, multi-threaded tree traversal, and more efficient processing capabilities.

 ## Installation